SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/char_length.rst

 Returns
 ============

-Returns an integer containing the number of characters in the string.
+Return an integer containing the number of characters in the string.

 Notes
 =======